luancarvalhomartins/PyAutoFEP/README.md

 provided, so that PyAutoFEP can be used by non experts.
 PyAutoFEP is written in Python3 and uses GROMACS.

 ## Announcements
+**Commit _SHA1 TBD_ (20.06.2023)**<br/>
+This commit sets a new default value: `output_collecttype=python`.
+Previously,the default collect script was a binary created using PyInstaller.
+This was done because back in 2020 not every cluster had a modern enough Python3 version, so this could save users some time in setting up an env just for a simple script.
+Nowadays Python3 is everywhere and keeping the old binary as default makes no sense.
+Note that `output_collecttype=bin` is still allowed, but I expect to drop support in the upcoming updates.

 **Commit f20b3c0 (11.01.2023)**<br/>
 This commit changes the poses reading.
 Before it, `prepare_dual_topology.py` would read poses for every molecule in the input molecules, although only the poses for which the A states are needed would ever be used.
 Now, only the poses